btford/socketron/README.md

 O hapless Github wanderer: this is but a work in progress.

 # Socketron
-A state machine for sockets.
+A state machine for routing sockets and stuff.
-Routing for sockets.

 ## Motivation
 I found when working with socket.io, that: